zincarla/STIGSupport/Readme.md

 This repository is split into two folders, these folder follow the following structure:

 - Module: Module required for all scripts
 - Utility: Misc. utilities to facilitate work with CKL files.
+View the readme under the utility folder for more information.